 Karley joined Four Seasons Animal Hospital as a Kennel Assistant in February 2015.
 A self-proclaimed animal-lover, Karley has attended classes at Indiana University Northwest for Business and Accounting.
 She shares her home with her 2 dogs: Baby and Indy.
 Most recently, Karley increased her veterinary knowledge becoming our lead Veterinary Assistant in April 2018.

 Kayla is currently working as a Receptionist and has been with the practice since July 2012.
 Prior to working at Four Seasons Animal Hospital, Kayla had already worked in the veterinary industry and brings 4 years of experience to her role.
 Kayla is currently training to become a Veterinary Assistant.
-She shares her home with 4 cats: Gummy, Jackpot, Scratchy & Java Bean and 2 guinea pigs: Butterscotch & Little Mikey.
+She shares her home with 2 cats: Kramer and Kitten

-Jill is also currently working as a Receptionist and has been with the practice since February 2013.
+Jill is currently working as our Lead Receptionist and has been with the practice since February 2013.
 Jill has studied medical terminology and computer courses at Indiana University Northwest.
-She shares her home with her husband, 2 daughters, 1 son, and 2 dogs: Baby and Indy.
+She shares her home with her husband, two daughters, one son, and two dogs: Baby and Indy.

 Samantha is our Kennel Manager and has been with the practice since October 2015.
 Previous to becoming manager, Sam worked as a Kennel Assistant for a year.
+Sam is becoming a familiar face up front.
+She is becoming a well rounded employee by assisting up front when needed.
 A graduate of Crown Point High School, Samantha has also taken classes at Indiana University Northwest.
 She shares her home with her dog Jake.

 Katie, a graduate of Crown Point High School is working as a Kennel Assistant and attending Ivy Tech Community College.
-Katie has been with the practice since March 2014 and shares her home with a 1 dog: Amanda and 1 cat: Tails.
+Katie has been with the practice since March 2014 and shares her home with her dog: Amanda and cat: Tails.

 Bryana is also a Kennel Assistant and has been with the practice since March 2016.
 Bryana is a 2016 graduate of Crown Point High School and is attending Purdue University Northwest with future hopes to be studying Pre-Veterinary Medicine.
 Bryana also has an interest in animal behavioral studies.
 She shares her home with two dogs, Asia & Leia.

 Shannon started Feb 2017 in our kennel department as an assistant.
 She came to us with little kennel experience but accepted the challenge and has proven herself a dedicated, knowledgeable and hard working employee.
-Shannon shares her home with her husband, 2 sons and daughter and her dog Abby and newer addition Nova.
+Shannon shares her home with her husband, two sons, daughter and her dogs: Abby and Nova.

 Sherrene is our Professional Groomer and has been with the practice since August 1997.
 Sherrene attended Great Lakes Academy in Illinois, receiving her certification for Professional Grooming.
 Sherrene is also certified as a Pharmacy Technician.
 Sherrene shares her home with her husband and Newfoundland dog, Angus and newer addition Autumn.